interrogator/corpkit/README.md

 ```

-Most attributes, and the `.interrogate()` and `.concordance()` methods, can also be called on `Subcorpus` and `File` objects. `File` object also have a `.read()` method.
+Most attributes, and the `.interrogate()` and `.concordance()` methods, can also be called on `Subcorpus` and `File` objects. `File` objects also have a `.read()` method.

 <a name="interrogate-method"></a>
 #### `interrogate()` method

-* Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html) or regular expressions to search parse trees, dependencies or plain text for complex lexicogrammatical phenomena
+* Use [Tregex](http://nlp.stanford.edu/~manning/courses/ling289/Tregex.html), regular expressions or wordlists to search parse trees, dependencies, token lists or plain text for complex lexicogrammatical phenomena
-* Search for, exclude and show word, lemma, POS tag, semantic role, governor, dependent, index (etc) of a token matching a regular expression or wordlist
+* Search for, exclude and show word, lemma, POS tag, semantic role, governor, dependent, index (etc) of a token
 * N-gramming
-* Two-way UK-US spelling conversion, and the ability to add words manually
+* Two-way UK-US spelling conversion
 * Output Pandas DataFrames that can be easily edited and visualised
 * Use parallel processing to search for a number of patterns, or search for the same pattern in multiple corpora
 * Restrict searches to particular speakers in a corpus